Sajjan Singh Rangroot: Plot

-The Sikhs and British find out that the Germans have invaded many British trenches.
-So the British and Sikhs have to get to a trench before the Germans attack.
-This is as the trench will protect them.
-During that, the Germans attack.
+The Sikhs and British discover that the Germans have overrun many British trenches, and they are forced to make it to a trench before the next German attack.
+As they are moving towards their objective, the Germans attack.
 However, the Sikhs and British get the trench and later capture the main German trench line, forcing the Germans to retreat.
-But Dheera dies during that.
-Sajjan becomes really disturbed, but Zorawar makes Sajjan better.
-The Germans find out that Sikhs are helping the British in the war.
-So, the Germans send them a letter.
-The letter says that the Sikhs should join the Germans as they will get better equipment, food, and more salary.
-Sajjan refuses as Sikhs should not be traitors.
+However, Dheera is killed during the action.
+Sajjan is traumatised, but Zorawar rallies Sajjan to continue fighting.
+The Germans discover that Sikhs are fighting on the British side in the war, and send them a letter.
+The letter offers the Sikhs better equipment, food, and higher pay in return for defecting to the German side.
+Sajjan refuses on the grounds that Sikhs should not be traitors.

-After a month of staying in the trenches, Mela Singh tells Sajjan that it is Baisakhi.
-But the Baisakhi is a sad one.
-So Sajjan tries to make everyone happy by singing a song.
-After, the Germans attack the trench, and the Sikhs and the British escape.
-The Germans take over the trench.
-Teja dies during that.
-So Sajjan decides to go into the battlefield alone and bomb the trench.
-Sajjan is successful, and all Germans in the trench die.
+After a month in the trenches, Mela Singh tells Sajjan that it is Baisakhi.
+However, the Baisakhi is a sad one.
+Seeing this, Sajjan tries to encourage his fellow soldiers by singing a song.
+The Germans subsequently attack the trench, and the Sikhs and the British are forced to retreat, with Teja being killed in the fighting.
+Sajjan decides to cross the battlefield alone and bomb the trench.
+Sajjan is successful, and the Germans in the trench are killed.
 However, Sajjan dies as well.

-In India, the British and the people pay their respects to Sajjan.
-In the present, the elderly Sikh volunteer shows the curious girl a photo of Zorawar (the volunteer's grandfather) and Sajjan.
-The Sikh volunteers now feel motivated to be like Sajjan Singh Rangroot.
+In India, British and locals alike pay their respects to Sajjan.
+In the present, the elderly Sikh volunteer shows the curious girl a photo of Zorawar (who is revealed to be the volunteer's grandfather) and Sajjan.
+The Sikh volunteers are inspired to follow the example of Sajjan Singh Rangroot.